galvc/angular-eventapp-clone/README.md

 in the original tutorial, the value was a string. since the form is already formatted, when it gets added to the api, it is wrapped again as an object with the id outside of the value ex: {{title, date, etc} id}
 the fix is just to remove the brackets and also removing the id form input

+- took me so. damn. long. to figure out when passing a value through eventemitter in the parenthtml, parentmethod must ALWAYS be ($event) otherwise it wont damn work
 #todos
 - [x] add price
 - [x] add quantity